-I am a Clinical Psychologist and I work with children, teenagers, families, couples, and adults in the assessment and treatment of mental health problems.
-I am passionate about bringing out the good in people and I like to bring fun and creativity into the therapy setting.
+Dr. Rach is a Clinical Psychologist and she works with children, teenagers, families, couples, and adults in the assessment and treatment of mental health problems.
+She is passionate about bringing out the good in people and she likes to bring fun and creativity into the therapy setting.

-My special interest areas are in perinatal mental health, parent-child relationships, helping teenagers, unpicking the impacts of trauma, and infant and toddler emotional development.
+Rach's special interest areas are in postnatal mental health, parent-child relationships, the demands of adolescence, unpicking the impacts of trauma, and infant and toddler emotional development.

 I am a mum to 3 early-waking children under 8, and being mum to them has been my greatest education!
 I have been a psychologist for 17 years and in that time I have worked in mental health and counselling services in Australia and the United Kingdom, across government, NGO and private practice settings.

 My foundational psychology training (Bachelors, Honours, Masters) was with the University of Queensland.
 Since then I have been continuing to learn and grow, picking up several therapy approaches and a bunch of techniques along the way.
 My job is to make all that "book knowledge" fit with what you're experiencing.
 Most importantly, I want to find a way to make therapy individualised so that it works for you.

 Psychologists are trained to help people who are experiencing mental health problems, or to help intervene early to prevent the escalation of emotional, behavioural, and social problems.
 A Clinical Psychologist has additional training in the field of clinical mental health practice.
 We can take whatever you throw at us!
 All psychologists are registered with the Australian Health Practitioner's Registration Authority (AHPRA) and are bound by an ethical code governing our practice.